IrineSistiana/simple-tls/README.md

     -n string
         Server certificate name
     -cca string
-        A base64 encoded PEM CA certificate, used to verify the identity of the server.
+        A base64 encoded PEM CA certificate.
+Used to verify the identity of the server.

     # Run as a server
     -s